nikkiwu/Aloha-Project/README.md

 Must have responsive design, proper coding techinque, and clean code.
 HTML, CSS, JAVASCRIPT, AND JQUERY, USED TO RECREATE WEBSITE.

+All Stretch goals finished
+✓ Fixed Nav bar
+✓ "Add to cart" adds one to the cart.

 ## Installation

 No installation needed because it is a website.